HIV trial in Libya: First trial

 The defendants all pled not guilty.
 The prosecution submitted the defendant's confessions in evidence, but the defendants all repudiated their confessions.
 They gave interviews and testified at trial that they were forced to confess by the use of torture.
-This led to charges being filed against 10 Libyan security personnel, some of whom later claimed they had also been tortured, tortured to confess that they had tortured the medics.
+This led to charges being filed against 10 Libyan security personnel, some of whom later claimed they had also been tortured to confess that they had tortured the medics.
 The guards were eventually acquitted in subsequent trials.

 The prosecution described a plot to disrupt Libya by foreign secret services.
 "To those services, child killing is nothing new.
 In this way they want to prevent Libya from playing an important role in the Arab World and to disturb calm in the country.
 The killing of the children by that virus is a means by which those secret services achieve their ends."
 In calling for the death penalty the prosecutor said: "These people have no moral human feelings once they have killed those children.
 They have sold themselves to the devil, even though the Jamahiriya has given them the right to work and live without let or hindrance."
 He described the epidemic as a "national catastrophe."

 The defendants denied being part of a conspiracy.
 Nenova, Chervenyashka, Siropoulo and Dimitrova testified that they did not know Vulcheva until 24 hours after what they called their "kidnapping" from Benghazi, and, according to Nenova, only after their blindfolds were taken off.
 Vulcheva denied knowing John the Englishman or Adel the Egyptian.
 They all denied that they had been paid "large sums of money" to infect the children.
 Nenova and Vulcheva admitted that they had seen Ashraf at the Benghazi Children's Hospital, but testified that they did not communicate with him and did not perform any tasks assigned by him.

 The defense lawyers argued that physical evidence on all the charges was lacking, including, the blood bottles alleged to contain contaminated plasma, the device alleged to have been used by Kristiyana Vulcheva to distil alcohol, the syringes which were alleged to have been used to commit the crime, and the photos alleged to show sexual relationships between the defendants.
 Lawyer Sheitanov, argued that the medics had neither the time nor the conditions to carry out a conspiracy to commit the crime, since Nenova, Siropoulo and Chervenyashka started work at the children's hospital on 17 February 1998, Dimitrova on 10 August and Ashraf on 1 August 1998.